 Lie #5: If your income exceeds the income cap, you cannot get Medicaid

-If your income exceeds the Medicaid qualification income, which is $2250 per month for 2018, then Medicaid will only be allowed for nursing home purposes if a qualified income trust is established.
+If your gross income exceeds the Medicaid qualification income, which is $2,382 per month for 2021, then Medicaid will only be allowed for nursing home purposes if a qualified income trust is established.
 With a properly established and funded qualified income trust, the elder’s income can greatly exceed the income cap.
 The qualified income trust is a special type of trust that allows for Medicaid qualification.
 When the applicant’s gross income exceeds the income cap, the applicant and or their family should hire an elder law attorney for assistance.
 Visit the elder law section of our website for Medicaid income and asset limits.

-Lie #6: If my mother goes into the nursing home we can simply place her money into a Special Needs Trust
+Lie #6: If my loved one goes into the nursing home we can simply place her money into a Special Needs Trust

 While special needs trusts exist for Medicaid planning purposes, there is no “magic” special needs trusts that can protect your loved one’s assets.
 There is a pooled special needs trust which can be helpful, but it is not an asset protection device for the family to inherit.
 There are, however, great asset protection planning options that can help, even when your elder is already in the nursing home or assisted living facility, even within the five year “look back” period.
 A good board certified elder law attorney can assist with Medicaid asset protection planning.

 Lie #7: You should avoid an attorney and get a cheap or free power of attorney from the internet